openvinotoolkit/model_server/docs/model_server_rest_api_tfs.md

 }
 ```

-Besides numerical values, it is possible to pass binary inputs.
+Besides numerical values, it is possible to pass JPEG / PNG encoded images as binary inputs.
 They must be Base64 encoded in passed in `b64` key like below:

 ```JSON
 {